-- The front-panel LEDs are labeled and colored differently from the ESF T1 CSU. - The NETWORK connectors on the rear of the ACCULINK models are 8-pin modular jacks (RJ48C) instead of male 15-pin D-connectors.
+- The ACCULINK front panels include an LCD display and 7-button keypads composed of three functional and four directional keys. - They contain integral 2400-bps modems for remote access and alarm reporting. - The front-panel LEDs are labeled and colored differently from the ESF T1 CSU. - The NETWORK connectors on the rear of the ACCULINK models are 8-pin modular jacks (RJ48C) instead of male 15-pin D-connectors.
 Cables are shipped with the units for the CSU-to-Smart Jack connection. - There are no DIP switch options.
 All options are set via software commands.
 Access the options in the following ways: - Locally, from the front panel - Remotely, using the integral 2400-bps modem.
 The front panel of a local ACCULINK, in Passthrough mode, can access and option a remote CSU - Locally and remotely, through the COMPORT connector on the rear and a PC loaded with a WindowsTM software package (available at an extra charge from Paradyne)

-If you are upgrading to Release 6.0, make sure the CSU is programmed for PRI signalling at either end of a PRI tandem trunk.
+If you are upgrading to Release 6.0 or 6.1, make sure the CSU is programmed for PRI signalling at either end of a PRI tandem trunk.
 You may have an existing setting for T1 or robbed-bit signaling rather than PRI signaling.
 If the CSU is not set for PRI signalling, you will get an error message, "PRI D-channel inoperative."